 LCD-LED DisplaySecurity & SafteySensors - Tranducers Circuits

-After the bistables have been reset with S5 (which briefly makes the CLR input low), all Q outputs are high, so that the LEDs are out.
-If one of the push-buttons say Si, is pressed.’-a high level ensues at the associated D input.
-This high level is applied to the clock input of bistables, whereupon the existing levels at the D inputs of the bistables are stored and applied to the outputs D1 will then light.
+Upon resetting the bistables with S5, briefly setting the CLR input low, all Q outputs become high, causing the LEDs to be off.
+When one of the push buttons, such as Si, is pressed, a high level emerges at the associated D input.
+This high level is directed to the clock input of the bistables, storing and subsequently applying the existing levels at the D inputs to the outputs D1.

 Precedence detector Schematic diagram